 By calling your readers to action, you’re giving them an opportunity to do something for you.
-You could ask them to contact you, purchase your product, follow you on social media, and even share your content.
+You could ask them to contact you, purchase your course, follow you on social media, and even share your content.

 We suggest turning on the comments on your blog posts and suggesting readers leave a comment or question on the page.
 The important thing to remember is that you should be clear about what you want your reader to do.

 Providing opportunities for engagement will not only convert readers into new customers but will help with customer retention.

 Know You Know How to Write a Blog Post

 While many people think they know how to write a blog post, their numbers say otherwise.

 It’s not just about knowing how to press publish but about how to write blog posts that get results and turn leads into paying students.

 If this sounds like too much for you are you still aren’t confident in your blog writing ability, that’s okay!
 Sometimes it’s best to leave it to the pros.